USP 1132.1 | Host Cell Protein quantification by Mass Spectrometry

 USP chapter 1132-1

-Ejvind Mortz, COO at Alphalyse, has examined the content of the upcoming US Pharmacopeia General Chapter 1132.1, which is set to transform protein impurity analysis in the biopharma industry next year.
+Ejvind Mortz, COO at Alphalyse, has examined the content of the upcoming US Pharmacopeia General Chapter 1132.1, which is set to transform protein impurity analysis in the biopharma industry in 2025.

 On demand webinar